umbralcalc/stochadex/README.md

 # So what is the 'stochadex'?

-So what's the _big_ idea here?
-This is a generalised simulation engine that is able to generate samples from a 'Pokédex' of possible stochastic processes that a researcher might encounter.
+This is a generalised simulation engine that is able to generate samples from and statistically infer a 'Pokédex' of possible stochastic processes that a researcher might encounter.
 A 'Pokédex' here is just a fanciful description for a very general class of multidimensional stochastic processes that pop up everywhere in taming the mathematical wilds of real-world phenomena, and which also leads to a name for the software: the _stochadex_.
 With such a thing pre-built and self-contained, it can become the basis upon which to build generalised software solutions for a lot of different interesting problems - happy days!

 The point, from a software engineering perspective, is to design something which abstracts away many of the common features that sampling algorithms have for performing these computations behind a highly-configurable interface.
 This isn't particularly new as a concept (see, e.g., [SimPy](https://gitlab.com/team-simpy/simpy/), [StoSpa](https://github.com/BartoszBartmanski/StoSpa), [FLAME GPU](https://github.com/FLAMEGPU/FLAMEGPU2/) and loads more), however the design provides a mathematical formalism to reference in future projects, and, to be honest, writing the code from scratch has just been a lot of fun in Go!

-In addition to being a simulation engine for any stochastic phenomena that the developer can dream up; the stochadex has also been extended to include an 'interactions' package, which enables one to design agents that can observe and influence the phenomena in a generalised fashion.

 ## Need more context and documentation?

-The design, development, implementation details behind and practical documentation for the stochadex can all be found in **Part 1** of this very delightful book: [Worlds of Observation](https://umbralcalc.github.io/worlds-of-observation/).
+The design, development, implementation details behind and practical documentation for the stochadex can all be found in this very delightful book: [Worlds of Observation](https://umbralcalc.github.io/worlds-of-observation/).

 ## Building and running the binary